AI context

 STORY-98orBUG-123) so it knows which item to update.

-At the start of the session, tell your assistant to keep MCP resources current as it works.
-This is what turns MCP resources into a reliable handoff for the next person (or the next AI session).
+At the start of the session, instruct your assistant to maintain AI context continuously.
+This is what turns AI context into a reliable handoff for the next person—or the next AI session.
 For example:

-“While you work on STORY-98, keep MCP resources up to date as you go.
-Use INVESTIGATION for research, findings, constraints, and open questions.
-Use SUMMARY for implementation changes and test updates.
-Update MCP resources after each meaningful step, not just at the end.”
+“While you work on STORY-98, keep the AI context up to date.
+Use DESIGN for product and scope decisions, INVESTIGATION for research and findings, and SUMMARY for implementation changes.
+Update AI context after each meaningful step.”

 Capture investigation notes

-“Update MCP resources for STORY-98.
-Add the key findings and constraints we discovered to INVESTIGATION.”
+“Update AI context for STORY-98.
+Add the key findings and constraints to INVESTIGATION.”

 Capture implementation changes

-Use this after a meaningful implementation step (new behavior, refactor, tests, schema changes).
-This keeps the backlog item’s Change summary accurate even if the work spans multiple sessions.
+Use this after meaningful implementation steps (new behavior, refactors, tests, schema changes).
 For example:

-“Update MCP resources for STORY-98.
-In SUMMARY, record the changes you just made, including files touched, behavior changes, and tests updated.”
+“Update AI context for STORY-98.
+In SUMMARY, record the changes you just made, including behavior and tests”

 Wrap up with a clean handoff

-Before you stop working, do a quick cleanup pass so the next developer or agent can pick up the work without guessing what’s current.
+Before finishing work, ensure AI context reflects the current state so the next developer or agent can pick up the work without guessing.
 For example:

-You can view and edit MCP resources directly in the Atono web application.
+You can view and edit AI context directly in the Atono web application.

 - Open a backlog item (story or bug).

-- In the right-side panel, click MCP resources.
+- In the right-side panel, click AI context.

-- Open the MCP resource you want to update (Investigation or Change summary)
+- Open the tab you want to update.

 - Modify the content.